Murder of Mark Kilroy: Disappearance

 Moore and Martin separated from the group and walked to García's, a popular restaurant-store close to the border.
 Kilroy stopped at the steps of a house on Álvaro Obregón to say good-bye to the woman from Miss Tanline.
 He then waited for Huddleston to walk towards him.
 Huddleston then ran to a nearby alley to urinate while Kilroy waited for him.
-By the time Huddleston came out and caught up to the other two near García's, Kilroy had vanished.
+By the time Huddleston came out and caught up with the other two near García's, Kilroy had vanished.
 His friends searched for him for hours, even after the establishments had closed and the streets had cleared at around 4:30 a.m.
 CT.
 They then crossed the border thinking Kilroy may have crossed to Brownsville and was perhaps waiting near their parked car.
 His friends did not find him near their car and waited a few minutes in Brownsville before returning to South Padre Island.
 They thought that Kilroy probably left for the hotel with someone else.
 They woke up the next day at the hotel and Kilroy's whereabouts were still unknown.
 His friends then contacted the police to report him missing.